- Deep Sea Mystery:This Week in History - August 17, 2020

 - There is a lack of consistency, making it difficult to have a “normal” day.

 Burnout has many symptoms in common with depression and other disorders.
 The difference is burnout lasts for a shorter period of time and is clearly caused by situational stress.

 It can be dangerous to your career because it can undo everything you’ve built.
 In addition, it can be dangerous to your health and contribute to illness and weight gain as well as substance abuse.

-- Your work doesn’t bring you fulfilment.
-You’re either overworked or bored.
+- Work doesn’t bring you fulfilment.
+You feel either overworked or bored.

 - Making stupid grammatical and punctuation mistakes.

-- Not caring if your client is satisfied with the quality of your work.
+- Not caring if a client is satisfied with the quality of work.

-- Lacking motivation or enthusiasm for projects that formerly interested you.
+- Lacking motivation or enthusiasm for projects that formerly were of interest.

 - Take time to spend with friends and family.

 - Outsource work if possible.